vmware/vks-validated-solutions/VKS-Migrations/vSphere-CSI-K8s-to-VKS/README.md

 +---------------------------------------------------------------+
 ```
 <br>
-Note this is simplified as here we have not captured any PVC/PV labels.
+*Note this is a simplified flow not taking into account any PVC/PV labels, etc.*

 <br>
 <br>